Characteristic classes of flags of foliations and Lie algebra cohomology: Relative chains and truncated Weyl superalgebras

-Where the ideal $I_{n_1,\ldots,n_k}(g)$ is generated by symmetric powers $ S^{(m+1+\sum_{i=1}^{j}n_{i})}(\gl_{n_1}\oplus\ldots\oplus\gl_{n_{j}}) $ with $j$ ranges from $1$ to $k$ and the symmetric power $ S^{(m+1+\sum_{i=1}^{k}n_{i})}(\gl_{n_1}\oplus\ldots\oplus\gl_{n_{k}}\oplus \g). $ Moreover, quasi-iso~\eqref{eq::Wg=WLnng} is compatible with filtrations: Standard filtration on Weyl algebra and the Hochschild-Serre filtration on Chevalley-Eilenberg complex.
-What means that the same result remains valid in the non-relative case (see Theorem~\ref{thm::HWnm::absolute}). \end{theorem} \begin{proof} The proof repeats the one of Theorem~\ref{thm::homol::WLmn}.
+Moreover, quasi-iso~\eqref{eq::Wg=WLnng} is compatible with filtrations: the standard filtration on the Weyl algebra and the Hochschild-Serre filtration on the Chevalley-Eilenberg complex.
+Consequently, the same result remains valid in the non-relative case (see Theorem~\ref{thm::HWnm::absolute}). \end{theorem} \begin{proof} The proof repeats that of Theorem~\ref{thm::homol::WLmn}.
 However, one may prove this theorem by induction on the number $k$ of foliations in the flag.
-The key ingredient will be Computation~\eqref{eq::H(Wn,SWn)} and the consecutive degeneration of Hochschild-Serre spectral sequences based on the following embeddings of Lie algebras:
+In this case, the key ingredient will be the computation~\eqref{eq::H(Wn,SWn)} and the subsequent degeneration of Hochschild-Serre spectral sequences based on the following embeddings of Lie algebras:

-We omit straightforward but rather technical details. \end{proof} In particular, Theorem~\ref{thm::HWm|nnng} describes the cohomology ring of the Lie algebra of vector fields preserving a given flag of foliations. \begin{corollary} There exists an isomorphism between the truncated ring of characteristic classes and the relative cohomology ring of the Lie algebra of vector fields preserving a given flag of foliations:
+We omit a description of these spectral sequences which is absolutely straitforward. \end{proof} In particular, Theorem~\ref{thm::HWm|nnng} describes the cohomology ring of the Lie algebra of vector fields preserving a given flag of foliations. \begin{corollary} There exists an isomorphism between the truncated ring of characteristic classes and the relative cohomology ring of the Lie algebra of vector fields preserving a given flag of foliations:

-where the ideal $I_{n_1,\ldots,n_k}$ is generated by the union of subspaces $\rH^{>2(n_1+\ldots+n_r)}(BSU_{n_1}\OP\ldots\OP BSU_{n_r})$ for $r=0,\dots,k$.
+where the ideal $I_{n_1,\ldots,n_k}$ is generated by the union of subspaces $\rH^{>2(n_1+\ldots+n_r)}(BU_{n_1}\OP\ldots\OP BU_{n_r})$ for $r=0,\dots,k$.

 In particular, we have the following equivalences of vector spaces indexed by the homological degree $i$